nv-morpheus/Morpheus/examples/digital_fingerprinting/grafana/README.md

 The dashboard has the following visualization panels:

 - Time series of absolute `mean_abs_z` across all rows.
 We can observe the higher `mean_abs_z` scores for `attacktarget@domain.com` as expected.
 - Time series of z-loss per feature across all rows.
-We can bserve the higher z-loss scores for the `appincrement` and `logcount` features.
+We can observe the higher z-loss scores for the `appincrement` and `logcount` features.
 - Bar gauge of maximum `mean_abs_z` per user.
 - Bar gauge of maximum z-loss per feature.
 - Table view of all rows/columns in CSV file.